Gulf of Mexico weather: Texas and Louisiana residents will want to keep an eye on Invest 92L

 It's still too soon to determine what impacts the system will have on the Gulf Coast, but residents from Texas to Florida are urged to keep a very close watch; namely Texas and Louisiana.

-New as of Monday afternoon, a hurricane reconnaissance plane, aka 'hurricane hunters', are planning to investigate this system beginning Wednesday.
+New as of Monday evening a hurricane reconnaissance plane, aka 'hurricane hunters', are planning to investigate this system beginning Wednesday.

 How this storm evolves remains a mystery.
 Computer models are all over the place regarding strength.
 Some models show a weak tropical storm while others show a hurricane.
 Some models even show what we call "R.I." -- standing for 'rapid intensification.'